 Privacy and security policies may differ from those practiced by the Credit Union.

 Online Privacy of Children’s Information.
-The Credit Union will not collect, use or disclose online information received from children under age 13 without prior parental notification and consent, which will include an opportunity for the parent to prevent use of information and participation in the activity.
-Online information will only be used to respond directly to the child’s request and will not be used for other purposes without prior parental consent.

-The Credit Union will not distribute to third parties, other than its affiliate, personally identifiable information without prior parental consent.

-The Credit Union will not post or otherwise distribute personally identifiable information without prior parental consent.

-The Credit Union will not entice by the prospect of a special game, prize or other activity, to divulge more information than is needed to participate in the activity.

-Personally identifiable information that is collected online from their children may be reviewed by a parent or guardian upon written request.
-The parent or guardian has the right to have information deleted and instruct the Credit Union to cease collecting further information from their child.
+The Credit Union will comply with the requirements of the Children’s Online Privacy Protection Act (COPPA) [further outlined in Policy 2223: Children’s Online Privacy Protection Act], including but not limited to obtaining verifiable parent/guardian consent.
 PRIVACY COMPLIANCE.
-The Credit Union and all of its affiliates will comply with all applicable laws and regulations governing the privacy, confidentiality, security, and integrity of nonpublic personal information including the Consumer Financial Protection Bureau (CFPB)’s Privacy of Consumer Financial Information rule (Regulation P) and all other applicable state and federal privacy laws and regulations as amended.
+The Credit Union and all of its affiliates will comply with all applicable laws and regulations governing the privacy, confidentiality, security, and integrity of nonpublic personal information, including the Consumer Financial Protection Bureau (CFPB)’s Privacy of Consumer Financial Information rule (Regulation P) and all other applicable state and federal privacy laws and regulations as amended.

 ADMINISTRATION AND AMENDMENTS.

-Protecting member privacy is an ongoing process and the Credit Union will continue to evaluate and review the measures taken to safeguard member information.
+Protecting member privacy is an ongoing process, and the Credit Union will continue to evaluate and review the measures taken to safeguard member information.

 The Credit Union will provide training to employees on how to recognize and control risk to nonpublic personal information, how to handle nonpublic personal information, and how to report unauthorized or fraudulent attempts to gain access to nonpublic personal information.

-The Credit Union will create controls and procedures whereby any new product, service, or delivery method shall be reviewed and modified to ensure that it conforms to existing Credit Union privacy policies with regards to nonpublic personal information.
+The Credit Union will create controls and procedures whereby any new product, service, or delivery method shall be reviewed and modified to ensure that it conforms to existing Credit Union privacy policies with regard to nonpublic personal information.

-If nonpublic personal information is shared with vendors for a business purposes, all contracts and agreements between the vendors and the Credit Union will include a guarantee that the vendor will safeguard such information.
+If nonpublic personal information is shared with vendors for business purposes, all contracts and agreements between the vendors and the Credit Union will include a guarantee that the vendor will safeguard such information.

-Because no policy can address every possible contingency and circumstances, Credit Union management shall use its good faith business judgment in administering this privacy policy and expects that all officers, volunteers and employees will use good faith in their actions to protect the privacy of Credit Union members.
+Because no policy can address every possible contingency and circumstances, Credit Union management shall use its good faith business judgment in administering this privacy policy and expects that all officers, volunteers, and employees will use good faith in their actions to protect the privacy of Credit Union members.

-The Credit Union reserves the right to amend this privacy policy in any respect with disclosure to members as required by law.
+The Credit Union reserves the right to amend this privacy policy in any respect, with disclosure to members as required by law.

 ACCESS TO FINANCIAL RECORDS BY FEDERAL GOVERNMENT AUTHORITIES.
 To obtain a member's financial records, the Right to Financial Privacy Act requires the federal governmental authority to first obtain: